-A healthy work culture keeps everyone stimulated, happy in their job and increases productivity, but it’s typically easier to achieve if your team is physically located together.
-Being able to build connections in real-time is a key aspect of company culture which is difficult to replicate remotely.
+A healthy work culture keeps everyone stimulated and happy in their jobs.
+However, it’s much easier to achieve if all employees work in one place.
+Building connections in real-time is a vital aspect of a company culture that is hard to replicate remotely.

-Cultivating the kind of culture that sustains a decentralized workforce starts with hiring for a remote culture fit.
-This means positioning your business as inclusive and outward-looking to attract younger and international candidates who are especially drawn to remote work.
+Cultivating the culture that sustains a decentralized workforce starts with hiring for a remote culture fit.
+This means positioning your business as inclusive and outward-looking to attract younger and international candidates, especially those drawn to remote work.

 Make sure your public-facing company profiles mention your work model.
 Emphasize the importance of remote working to your company culture by including content that gets people excited about the prospect of working wherever they want.